-A video heralding the fact that Sweden is running out of waste keeps doing the rounds on Facebook.
+A video heralding the fact that Sweden is running out of waste keeps doing the rounds on social media.
 Watching the video you’d be forgiven to thinking this is down to successful efforts to minimise waste.
 This unfortunately is not the case.
-It’s down to the incineration of waste, including recyclable waste, which provides generates heat and electricity for homes and businesses in Sweden.
+In reality Sweden incinerates most of it’s waste, including recyclable waste, which provides generates heat and electricity for homes and businesses in Sweden.
 Many professionals in the waste industry accept that incinerating recyclables to generate electricity is not a sustainable waste management system. but whatever your opinion of incineration to generate heat and electricity the misconception that Sweden is running out of waste because of waste minimisation is still untrue!

-Only single fibre clothes i.e. 100% cotton, 100% linen or 100% polyester can be recycled into new fabric of good enough quality for reuse in clothing.
+Currently only single fibre clothes i.e. 100% cotton, 100% wool can be recycled into new fabric of good enough quality for reuse in clothing.
 Currently blended fibre fabric, which makes up the majority of fabric used in clothing, can only be mechanically down-cycled into insulation or underlay/padding.
 Scientists and engineers are experimenting with systems to ‘unweave’ different fibres from one another so that they can be recycled but the technology isn’t there yet.
 Next time you’re in a clothes store check the label on a few garments.
 Just how many of them are made from just one fibre?
 Very, very, very few!

-Only 5 to 10 percent of collected clothing is recycled into fibres that ultimately make new clothes.
-60% is goes to re-wear, so secondhand and vintage and the rest is “downcycled” into lower-value products like cleaning cloths, insulation for houses and cars and other products.
+Also only 5 to 10% of collected clothing is recycled into fibres that ultimately make new clothes.
+60% goes for resale, and the rest is “downcycled” into lower-value products like cleaning cloths, insulation for houses and cars and other products.
 (Source: How Good is H&M Clothes Recycling Program).
-In the report i reference it’s unclear what percentage of the 60% that goes onto second hand clothing stores ultimate gets reworn.
+In the report I link to there it is unclear how much of that 60% that goes to resale ultimate gets reworn.
 Having volunteered in a charity shop I know first hand just how much perfectly good clothing goes unsold, which makes me wonder how they verify the 60% quoted above.
-I would suggest that although 60% might go onto to second hand clothing stores only a fraction of that goes on to be bought and reworn.
+I would suggest that although 60% might go onto for resale only a fraction of that goes on to be bought and reworn.

-Glass and metal are typically infinitely recyclable.
-Plastic, fabric and paper are not.
-Plastic can typically only be recycled 3-5 times, paper 6-7.
+Glass and metal are infinitely recyclable, whereas plastic, fabric and paper generally are not.
+Most plastic can only be recycled 3-5 times, and paper 6-7 times.
 When it’s no longer recyclable paper is composted and plastic is sent to landfill or for incineration.
 Technology is helping to increase the recyclability of plastic but we’ve still a way to go yet.

-Unless it specifically states that it is suitable for home composting, don’t assume it is.
+Unless packaging specifically states that a material it is suitable for home composting, don’t assume it is.
 A lot of compostable materials needs to be composted in industrial compost units in order to decompose.

 When something is compostable, it must biodegrade within a certain amount of time, under certain conditions, (source Treading My Own Path).
 This time frame is currently set at 90% after 6 months, which means that 10% can still be visible after 6 months.
 That 10% might not seem much but if countries were to switch to it wholesale it’d soon mount up.

 Although made from a renewable source like plants or feathers, bioplastic is not generally compostable or biodegradable.
 It can be but it has to be specifically made to be so.
 Similarly it can be made to be recyclable like oil-based plastic but don’t assume it is.
 Also the term bio-based plastic sounds positive until you learn that to be called a bioplastic, a material only needs 20 percent of renewable material; the other 80 percent could be fossil fuel-based plastic resins and synthetic additives.

 In theory creating plastic from plants sounds a lot more sustainable than making it from oil but some bioplastics are made from crops like sugarcane and, given the global obsession with plastic, using this source would require us to dedicate huge swaths of farmland/ forest to this crop.
 Have we learned nothing from the palm oil debacle?
 Depending on the source material making Bioplastics may be as unsustainable as fossil fuel plastics.

-I’m starting to see claims by companies to make all of their packaging recyclable or reusable by a particular date.
+We now see companies pledging to make all of their packaging recyclable or reusable by a particular date.
 My response; too little, too late.
-The recycling ship has sailed and we need to move beyond it and as for making packaging reusable that’s a total greenwash.
+The recycling ship has sailed and we need to move beyond it, and as for making packaging reusable that’s a total greenwash.
 If if buy a plastic jar of something today I can already reuse it for whatever I want when it’s empty.
 Now if the company is aiming to make their packaging refillable, I’m all ears!

-It’s fantastic to see so many companies trying to use the excess plastic waste we have in innovative ways and I applaud them for it, but it is not an example of a circular economy.
-This is because after it’s second life as a bag or shoes the plastic waste will most likely go to landfill / incineration or downcycling.
-If it is downcycled – which may or may not be possible given the amendments made to the item during the upcycling process – it can only be downcycled 3-5 times, which ends the process and therefore prevents it from being completely circular.
-A circular economy is one whereby any waste generated is fed back into the system and the resulting materials are used in perpetuity.
+It’s fantastic to see companies trying to use the excess plastic waste we have in innovative ways and I applaud them for it, but it is not an example of a circular economy.
+This is because after it’s second life as a bag or shoes the plastic waste will most likely go to incineration.
+A product is only circular if the materials in it can be used infinitely, either in the same product or in another.